Analysis | NCAA tournament bracketology: NET rating offers clues to how committee will sort bubble teams

 (2) Iowa vs. (15) METRO ATLANTIC/Siena

 Gonzaga might already have the No. 1 overall seed in hand before it gets to the West Coast Conference tournament.
-The Zags have a bye into Monday’s semifinals in Las Vegas. … Boise State had a really, really bad idea Tuesday: Losing at home to Fresno State, a Quadrant 4 blemish.
+The Zags have a bye into Monday’s semifinals in Las Vegas. … Boise State had a really, really bad idea Tuesday: losing at home to Fresno State, a Quadrant 4 blemish.
 The only other candidates even on the at-large fringe with a Quad 4 loss: N.C.
-State, Richmond (who is definitely done) and St. John’s.
+State, Richmond (which is definitely done) and St. John’s.
 Not good.
 It’s the sort of differentiator that could prove super costly on Selection Sunday. …

-Saint Louis is still a bit of a mystery team thanks to a five-week hole in its season, but winning at least two games in the Atlantic 10 tournament (Massachusetts on Friday, then either St. Bonaventure or Duquesne) probably is enough to finish the job. … Hypothetically, if ongoing virus issues keep Virginia Tech from playing in next week’s ACC tournament, the Hokies will have played twice in the 40 days leading into the NCAA’s round of 64. … UCLA has a fine enough record, but there isn’t much propping the Bruins up.
+Saint Louis is still a bit of a mystery thanks to a five-week hole in its season, but winning at least two games in the Atlantic 10 tournament (Massachusetts on Friday, then St. Bonaventure or Duquesne) probably is enough to finish the job. … Hypothetically, if ongoing virus issues keep Virginia Tech from playing in next week’s ACC tournament, the Hokies will have played twice in 40 days leading into the NCAA’s round of 64. … UCLA has a fine enough record, but there isn’t much propping the Bruins up.
 If they don’t beat Southern California on Saturday, they’ll head to the Pac-12 tourney with one victory against the likely NCAA field (Colorado).

 East Region